duythinh2022-ui/Advanced-flight-controls-addon-for-Aryx-s-F-22E-mod-for-Nuclear-Option./README.md

 This mod is specifically made for Aryx’s F-22E mod to replace the FCS and with some minor CoM and Aerodynamics tweaks.
 Link to Aryx’s F-22E: https://github.com/Aryx3D/Aryx_F22E_StrikeRaptor

 This mod replaces the basic FCS with AoA command, G command, roll/yaw blending at high AoA, and carefree handling across the flight regime.
+This mod is not aimed to be accurate to the irl Raptor Flight controls, but it strictly follows the general concept of most modern FLy-By-Wire fighters based on the interpretation of my understanding on this topic.

 Overview list of control laws: